mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 See the documentation on [Artifact](../03.Artifact/docs.md) for more information.

 * _Artifact Name_ - A human-readable string uniquely describing an Artifact,
-used by UI and Server-side API for identification purposes.
+used by the UI and Server-side API for identification purposes.

 * _Artifact Payload_ - Actual data installed on a device, stored inside a
 Mender Artifact.
 It could be a rootfs image, package, container, or other.
 See the documentation on [Artifact](../03.Artifact/docs.md) for more information.

-* _Authentication Set_ - A combination of an identity and public key for a device, determining if a given device is allowed to check for- and apply software updates from the Mender server.
-A given device identity can have multiple Authentication sets and each can be in one of the following states, where only one can be accepted at a given time:
+* _Authentication Set_ - A combination of an identity and public key for a device, determining if a given device can check for- and apply software updates from the Mender server.
+A given device identity can have multiple Authentication sets and each can be in one of the following states:
   * rejected
   * accepted
   * pending
   * preauthorized
+You can accept only one Authentication set at a time.

 * _Binary delta_ - The binary difference between two filesystem images.
 See the
 documentation on [Delta updates](../06.Delta-update/docs.md) for more information.